Screening for End-stage Renal Disease (ESRD)

 by Michael Jubinville, MPH

 The purpose of screening is to find a health problem early and treat it.
-Tests are given to people who do not have signs of a problem but may be at risk for one.
+Tests are given to people who do not have signs of a problem but may be at risk for 1.

 People who are at high risk for ESRD should have regular testing.
 Early diagnosis and care can delay problems later.
 High risk includes those who: